 The TG chair or technical editor shall prepare requests for each such <ANA> flag using the forms provided by the ANA and documented in the ANA database document.

 The ANA shall circulate the requests and tentative assignments to the 802.11 editor's reflector and ask TG editors to check for any conflict.
-Typically the requests are generated following a session.
+Typically, the requests are generated following a session.
 The ANA should respond to the request within 1 week.
 The ANA shall reject any request that is not properly formed, i.e., does not supply all information required by the ANA form.
 The last item of any resource will never be assigned and will always automatically be designated as “escape bit/number”.

 After a period of 1 week has elapsed and no conflict has been reported, the assignments are confirmed and the ANA shall upload an updated database document and notify the WG reflector.